-We have audited the accompanying consolidated balance sheets of Southern Star Central Corp. and subsidiaries as of December 31, 2009 and 2008, and the related consolidated statements of income, shareholder's equity, and cash flows for each of the three years in the period ended December 31, 2009.
+We have audited the accompanying consolidated balance sheets of Southern Star Central Corp. and subsidiaries as of December 31, 2010 and 2009, and the related consolidated statements of operations, stockholder's equity, and cash flows for each of the three years in the period ended December 31, 2010.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.